The Rise and Success of 12 Step Programs for Sobriety

 Nobody ever intends to become addicted to alcohol or drugs.
 Despite knowing the risks involved in alcohol and drug, a growing number of people are turning to substance abuse while assuming that they’ll be able to control their consumption.
-In effect, they tell themselves that being knowledgeable of the possibility of addiction will allow them to remain in control of themselves, able to stop their consumption before it turns into full-fledged addiction.
+In effect, they tell themselves that being knowledgeable of the possibility of addiction will allow them to remain in control of themselves, able to stop their consumption before it turns into a full-fledged addiction.
 However, it’s clear that many people are unable to distinguish the point at which their addictions begin.
 12 step programs help people admit that they are addicted and help them along a path of lifetime recovery.

 24 Hour Addiction Treatment Hotline – Get Help Now

 Today, it’s estimated that approximately 10 percent of the U.S. population over the age of twelve is addicted to a mind-altering, chemical substance.
 That is one in every ten people, which may not seem a lot when you consider that the remaining 90 percent aren’t chemically dependent; however, in 2014 it was determined that there were approximately 319 million people living in the U.S., and estimates of the number of addicts are between 24 million and up to 30 million.